Linkage Projects

 5. Upload National Interest Test Statement (NIT) to RMS

-It is mandatory to upload your National Interest Test Statement (NIT) to Part A5 in RMS by COB Monday 17 April (excluding FEIT applicants).
+Unless you are an FEIT applicant, it is mandatory to upload your National Interest Test (NIT) Statement to Part A5 in RMS by 15 April for Round 1 and 11 November for Round 2.

-Important: it will not be possible to make changes to your Statement once Faculty approval has been granted.
+It will not be possible to make changes to your statement once Faculty approval has been granted.

 6. Submit 'Review ready' application to RIC

-Submit application by emailing RIC (ric-arcLinkage@unimelb.edu.au) within the RIC submission date.
-Include the following:
+Submit your application by emailing RIC (ric-arclinkage@unimelb.edu.au) before the RIC submission date.
+Attach a complete review-ready draft application downloaded from RMS as a pdf.

-*A review ready draft application should include the following completed sections:
+A review-ready draft application should include the following:

 Part A - Administrative Summary

-Part B - Classifications and Other Statistical Information
+Part E - Classifications and Other Statistical Information

 Part G - Partner Organisation Details